apache/iotdb/docs/UserGuide/UDF-Library/Data-Profiling.md

 **Parameters:**

-+ `method`: The method of sampling, which is 'reservoir' or 'isometric'.
++ `method`: The method of sampling, which is 'reservoir', 'isometric' or 'triangle'.
 By default, reservoir sampling is used.
 + `k`: The number of sampling, which is a positive integer.
 By default, it's 1.

 **Output Series:** Output a single series.
 The type is the same as the input.
 The length of the output series is `k`.
 Each data point in the output series comes from the input series.